yoasyo25/career-development-curriculum/module_four/negotiations.md

 * **Back to the initial question -- "What are your salary expectations?"**

   * If asked, *"What are your salary expectations"*, do not put a number on the table -- you can't offer and negotiate for yourself.
 Instead, say: *"I would love to hear what you're offering for this position so I can have more context for the conversation."*
+  * During this discussion, you may be talking with a hiring manager.
+Don’t be offended if they ask you again -- they are just doing what they've been told, and they might not be equipped to go through a negotiation at that time.
+You should still push back about wanting to know more about what is being offered.

 * **Having the Conversation:**
   * Always negotiate in person or via phone, **never through email.**